 Over the course of the semester, you will write two essays responding to questions based primarily on the reading material.
 Each essay is worth 0-30 points.
-You decide which two of six dates you will submit essays.
-Essays must be submitted on Blackboard.
-Instructions begin after the grading summary below.
+You decide which two of six dates you will submit essays on Blackboard.
+Instructions begin after the grading summary below and are posted on Blackboard.